sprintup/Whiteboard/README.md

 ##Update log
-* It tests a single run's tTSS score.
+* It tests most of the excercises, I just have to look at some element ids.
 * I'm working on iterating through workout types.

 ### Overview